 When the featured snippet video is clicked, within the same page Google created a popup frame to play the clip and it will begin playing at the highlighted time automatically.

 This is a closer look at the clip’s start time where the question will most likely be answered.

-Some featured snippets also come in lists that answer “how to” or “how many” questions.
-This clearly outlines steps or instructions that answer the user’s question.
+Some featured snippets also come in lists that answer “how-to” or “how many” questions.
+This clearly outlines the steps or instructions that answer the user’s question.

-In this example, the feature snippet outlines the steps to take when starting a business.
+In this example, the featured snippet outlines the steps to take when starting a business.
 The reader can easily follow step by step on how to start a business and, without typing it in, Google chose to use a local and credible site that answers this question.
-So the content in the described steps specifically pertain to the reader’s location.
+So the content in the described steps specifically pertains to the reader’s location.